JasonMendoza2008/HLATypingTools/README.md

 ## Getting Started
 #### Install from PyPI (recommended)
 To use `HLATypingTools`, run `pip install HLATypingTools` in your terminal.
+All python packages necessary for `HLATypingTools` will automatically be downloaded.

 #### Usage
 If you haven't decrypted the data yet (first time you are using the package and you did request access to the product),